Caribbean Examinations Council (CXC) Caribbean History Practice Exam

 Question: 1 / 400

-What was a consequence of the abolition of slavery in the Caribbean?
+What was a primary factor that contributed to the establishment of the sugar industry in the Caribbean?

 Get further explanation with Examzify DeepDiveBeta